“I am not a product of my circumstances. I am a product of my decisions.” –Stephen Covey

 Our limitations, whether created within our minds or enforced by others, do not have to be jail sentences.
 We can adapt to them and find ways to make the most out of what we have in our hands.
-In other words, we’ve got to learn to play the cards that we have been dealt with finesse and self-belief.
+We’ve got to learn to play the cards that we have been dealt with finesse and self-belief.

-You can begin breaking through your limits once you make the decision to do so.
-I’ve outlined some steps that will help you steadily move towards thriving in the face of any limitations:
+You can begin to break through your limits once you make the decision to do so.
+I’ve outlined some steps that will help you thrive in the face of any limitations that you might encounter:

-- Get rid of a scarcity mindset: Like most behavioral patterns, change must first begin with the mind.
+1. Get rid of a scarcity mindset: Like most behavioral patterns, change must first begin with the mind.
 We need to switch from a “scarcity mindset” to an “abundance mindset”.
 This entails getting rid of our myopic views and negative attitudes when it comes to pursuing possibilities that go beyond the limitations that we’re used to.
 Some effective tools to make this shift include repeating affirmations or mantras, getting a coach or joining a community that inspires you (and getting rid of the naysayers) and constantly reminding yourself of your accomplishments and milestones that you have achieved.
-I’ve written a more detailed piece on how to create an abundance mindset in this previous post.

-- Be resourceful and create a strategy: Now that you’ve faced reality and you know exactly what kind of barriers you’re dealing with, you’ll be able to take step back and get an objective overview of your situation.
+3. Be resourceful and create a strategy: Once you know what kind of barriers you’re dealing with, you’ll be able to take step back and get an objective overview of your situation.
 Channel your resourcefulness and figure out how you can tap into the gifts you already have.
 Ask yourself, how can I maximize my potential and get the most out of my present circumstances?
 Brainstorm and get creative about all possible solutions (be sure to ask others for their input) and then narrow it down to a plan and strategy that you are willing to commit to and follow through with.

-Remember that there’s a sacred entity lying within you that is limitless and eternal.
-This core of who you are connects you to a powerful cosmic realm where there are no limits, only infinite possibilities.
+There’s a sacred entity lying within you.
+This inner core connects you to a powerful cosmic realm where there are no limits, only infinite possibilities.
 Sourcing creativity, love and strength from this boundless place is the sure path to ultimate freedom.

 All my best on your journey,